EngineerDanny/learning-laravel/README.md

 # LEARNING LARAVEL
-This is a backend project to fuel a frontend project which supports viewing and uploading images.
+This is a project to experiment with Laravel

-Only Models involved should be users and images

 ## MYSQL config
 Commands